UNISA Logo

 International conference presentations

-• What is whiteness outside of blackness: A possible political theology after the colony, paper presented as co-author at Oxford University in Oxford, UK, March 2023
+• 2023 Political Theology after Christendom conference: What is Whiteness outside of Blackness: A possible political theology after the colony, presented at Oxford University in Oxford, UK.

 Other publications, reports, and contributions